US Made Supply

 DOT Transportation Requirements

-49 CFR §393.95: Commercial motor vehicles must carry either one 5 B:C or two 4 B:C rated extinguishers (10 B:C for hazmat transport)
+Under 49 CFR §393.95, commercial motor vehicles must carry either one extinguisher rated 5 B:C or two rated 4 B:C (10 B:C minimum for hazmat transport).
+Extinguishers must be UL rated, readily accessible, and securely mounted to prevent movement, with visual indicators to show charge status.

 UL Listed Fire Extinguishers (5)